Natural gas prices are on the rise, and excitement about the sector is growing. Investors should know these 10 basic natural gas facts.

 6. Natural gas hydraulic fracturing can cause earthquakes…

-What some might call an inconvenient natural gas fact is that scientists have long known that hydraulic fracturing, or fracking, operations can cause small earthquakes near drilling and extraction sites.
-The process uses to fracture shale formations and release the and gas inside.
+Scientists have long known that hydraulic fracturing operations, or fracking, can cause small earthquakes near drilling and extraction sites.
+The process uses high-pressure to fracture shale formations and release the and gas inside.

 In 2014, Scientific American reported on a study that suggests fracturing liquid injections could be responsible for much farther-reaching and more potentially devastating quakes.
 However, scientists are still unsure about how exactly larger fracking quakes are caused.
 “There’s urgent scientific research right now which is focused on trying to find better ways to identify these features in advance,” David Eaton, a University of Calgary geophysicist, told the Canadian Press.

 7. …and has been controversial for other reasons too

 The potential for earthquakes caused by natural gas fracking is not the only reason that the process draws controversy.
 It uses a number of industrial chemicals, and opponents fear the contamination of drinking water from these substances.

 Critics are also against the amount of water used in fracking operations.
 For instance, the US Department of Energy notes that drilling and fracturing a horizontal shale gas well usually requires anywhere from 2 million to 4 million gallons of water.
 On the other hand, the department points out that this amount is small compared to what is used in other industries, such as agriculture.

 Storing the water or fracturing fluid after extraction is also a contentious issue.